reportportal/kubernetes/reportportal/v5/README.md

 You can also use Amazon S3 storage instead of self-hosted MinIO's storage through passing S3 endpoint and IAM user access key ID and secret to the RP_BINARYSTORE_MINIO_* env variables, which can be defined via the same parameters in values.yaml.

-Configuration of MinIO AWS storage region for binary storage can be defined via 'region' value.
+Configuration of MinIO AWS storage region for binary storage must be defined via 'region' value in this case.

 Example